yihua7/NeRF-Texture/readme.md

 To get started, follow these steps:

-(1) Data Placement: Place the 'data' folder in a location of your choice, ensuring that you set the 'PATH_TO_DATASET' variable in [data_args.py](./data_args.py)to the corresponding path.
+(1) Data Placement: Place the 'data' folder in a location of your choice, ensuring that you set the 'PATH_TO_DATASET' variable in [data_args.py](./data_args.py) to the corresponding path.

 (2) Logs Placement: Move the 'logs' folder into the 'NeRF-Texture' directory.